roadwarriorslive/Pipulate/README.md

 ## 2\.
 Installation
 Pipulate is made available ready-to-run on your desktop without an install.
-Just download a copy of Levinux, the Tiny Virtual Server for Education, and select Option #4.
+Just download a copy of [Levinux](http://levinux.com), the Tiny Virtual Server for Education, and select Option #4.
 It'll take awhile, but it'll build into a Pipulate Server (minus scheduling, until you give it a gmail).
-Also, it'll run dirt-slow... but hey, it's free.
-Better-yet, install it on some real hardware:
+I could pre-build the server for you, but it's only one-time process, and I'd hate to take away the opportunity for you to witness the process, perchance to poke around and modify it yourself.
+And after you've had the Levinux experience, I suggest you get it running on your own real hardware, from your main machine's desktop to a Raspberry Pi.

+### Pipulate Runs on Just About Anything
+Get it running on your Mac, Windows or Linux desktop, from a ready-made virtual machine, a cloud server, or even a Raspberry Pi or other teensy tiny computer.
+It basically runs on anything.
+Then, visit the site you just created from a web browser (usually at http://localhost:8888), drag the bookmarklet to your Bookmark Bar, open a Google Spreadsheet, click the bookmarklet and get Pipulating!
+The data-collecting job that the initial job defines just starts twinkling in as new rows.
+You can get a taste of this from pipulate.com, where you can use my demo instance to kick the tires.
+Here are the preferred platforms for Pipulate in descending order of ease-of-installation and avoidance of nuanced issues (like lxml on Windows under CygWin!):

 ### Debian/Ubuntu
 From a Terminal: